 This recipe has been translated and adapted from the original Dutch in Het Nederlands Bakboek and published on the Dutch Food site with the kind permission of the publisher.

-- 1 cup (250 g) all-purpose flour (tarwebloem)
+1 cup (250 grams) all-purpose flour (tarwebloem)

-- 2 tbsp granulated sugar (kristalsuiker)
+2 tablespoons granulated sugar (kristalsuiker)

-- 1 cup (200 g) pure cane sugar (or brown sugar or demerara) (lichte basterdsuiker, see Tips)
+1 cup (200 grams) pure cane sugar

-Place the flour, yeast, granulated sugar and salt in the large bowl of a stand mixer.
-Add the milk, butter and egg to the bowl, and use a spatula to mix the wet and dry ingredients together.
+Place the flour, yeast, granulated sugar, and salt in the large bowl of a stand mixer.
+Add the milk, butter, and egg to the bowl, and use a spatula to mix the wet and dry ingredients together.

 Once the dough has reached the right consistency, shape it into a ball and place it back into the bowl.

 Cover the bowl with plastic wrap or a damp tea towel and put it in a warm, draft-free place until the dough has almost doubled in volume.
 Because this is an enriched dough, it will take a little longer to rise than ordinary bread dough.

-Divide the dough into sixteen equal portions and toss into the sugar on the baking sheet or tray, making sure that each portion is evenly coated.
+Divide the dough into 16 equal portions and toss into the sugar on the baking sheet or tray, making sure that each portion is evenly coated.
 Set the sugared dough pieces to one side.

 Dredge the tube through the sugar on the plate, making sure it is thoroughly covered, fold it in half and then roll it back and forth until it forms a tube measuring about the same length as before.

 Toss the tube in the sugar on the baking sheet or tray and set aside.
 Repeat with the remaining pieces of dough.
 The dough pieces should 'sweat' in the sugar; this means that a small part of the sugar will begin to appear damp.

-Grease a clean baking sheet (or cover it with greaseproof- or parchment paper).
+Grease a clean baking sheet (or cover it with greaseproof or parchment paper).
 Twist the tubes into long, small, pretzel shapes, tucking the ends underneath the dough.
 Place the pretzels on the baking sheet.

 Cover the baking sheet with plastic wrap and allow to rise in a warm, draft-free place until the pretzels have doubled in size.

-Bake the krakelingen for about 10-15 minutes until golden brown, but keep an eye on them.
+Bake the krakelingen for about 10 to 15 minutes until golden brown, but keep an eye on them.
 They can easily burn once the sugar begins to caramelize.

 Remove the pretzels from the oven and allow them to rest on the baking sheet for a few minutes before cooling on a wire cooling rack.

-Basterdsuiker is a typical Dutch product.
+- Basterdsuiker is a typical Dutch product.
 It is manufactured by adding invert sugar and other ingredients to fine white refined sugar.
 This mixture helps to achieve certain textural structures and keeps baked goods moist.
 There are three varieties, white, brown and dark brown, called witte basterdsuiker, (licht)bruine basterdsuiker or gele basterdsuiker and donkerbruine basterdsuiker.
 It is widely available from Dutch supermarkets and some Dutch grocery webshops.
 We've had good results substituting basterdsuiker with pure cane sugar, brown sugar or demerara.

-Sugared pretzels will keep for almost a week when stored in an airtight container.
+- Sugared pretzels will keep for almost a week when stored in an airtight container.